Froduald Karamira: Trial, and execution

 His trial began on 13 January 1997 in Kigali.
 In addition to his daily speeches that incited genocide, it was claimed that he was instrumental in creating and arming the Interahamwe militias; he was also accused of being personally responsible for the killing of hundreds of Tutsis, including 13 members of his own family.

 On 14 February 1997, Karamira was convicted on all counts and sentenced to death by firing squad.
 He appealed to the Kigali Appeals Court, but the appeal was rejected and his sentence confirmed on 12 September 1997.
 On 24 April 1998, in a public event at the Nyamirambo Stadium in Kigali, Karamira and several others were executed by firing squad for their involvement in the Rwandan genocide.
 A total of 22 genocide convicts were executed in different locations across the country.

-Rwanda abolished capital punishment in 2007.
-The 22 people who were executed in 1998, including Karamira, were the last to have been executed in Rwanda.
+Rwanda abolished capital punishment in 2007 after their almost festival-like executions were met harshly by human rights activists who fought hard to bring them to an end.
+The 22 people who were executed in 1998, including Karamira, were the last to be executed in Rwanda.